Sound Design Reel

 Fractured Horizon

-My first sound design project ever.
-Replaced all audio for a sci-fi scene: spaceship hum, alarm tones, mechanical doors sliding open.
-Honestly basic stuff compared to what came later.
-But this is where I learned how much timing matters.
-A door sound 3 frames late looks completely wrong.
-Your brain catches it instantly even if you cannot explain why.
-I also learned that a spaceship hum is not one sound - it is five or six layers at different frequencies, and if any one drops out, the whole thing feels thin.
-Simple project, but the lessons stuck.
+Fractured Horizon.
+My first sound design project.
+I replaced all audio for a sci-fi scene: spaceship hum, alarm tones, and mechanical doors.
+This is where I learned how much timing matters.
+A door sound 3 frames late looks wrong immediately.
+I also learned that a spaceship hum is not one sound - it is five or six layers at different frequencies, and if one drops out, the whole thing feels thin.

 Weapon Redesigns